What Is the Cost of a DUI in Georgia?

 Fines of up to $1,000

-It is important to remember that DUI convictions in Georgia can also lead to opportunity costs, such as losing a job or career as well as being affected by an increase in insurance rates.
+It is important to remember that DUI convictions in Georgia can also lead to opportunity costs, such as losing a job or career, as well as being affected by an increase in insurance rates.
+Most car rental agencies will also deny rental requests from individuals convicted of a DUI, resulting in additional travel costs or inconvenience.

 Since too many variables are involved, it’s almost impossible to determine the costs of a DUI conviction.
 It is estimated that even a first-time DUI offense can cost from $5,000 to as high as $20,000, depending on the circumstances of the case.